ImperialCollegeLondon/SupraShare/README.md

 - **docker-compose.override.yml** handles the automatic pulling of new images using [watchtower](https://github.com/containrrr/watchtower).
 - **Caddyfile** configures the [Caddy](https://caddyserver.com/docs/caddyfile) webserver, mainly handling the reverse proxy that directs client requests to the correct webapp.
 - **app_list.yml** is used internally by each app to provide links to other apps in the navbar.
-- **index.html** is used by Caddy as the homepage, with links to each webapp.

 All of these files need updating (apart from `docker-compose.override.yml`) when a new webapp is added.